-To make sure nothing has been missed while developing we also have a continuous integration pipeline that runs every time a branch is pushed.
-All the above explained commands are going to be executed in an isolated environment.
+To make sure nothing was missed during development we also have a continuous integration pipeline that runs every time a branch is pushed.
+All the commands expained above will execute in an isolated environment.
 In order to improve speed they are separated by lint and test stages.
-It is not allowed to merge the branch if one of these jobs fails.
+It is not allowed to merge a branch if one of these jobs fails.

 The pipeline also has a build job.
-Via for example the plugin boilerplate Baserow will be installed as a dependency.
-This job will make sure that that still works.
+During this job plugin boilerplate Baserow will be installed as a dependency to ensure that this still works.

-If you want to check if your job would succeeds before pushing your branch then you can
+If you want to check if your job would succeed before pushing your branch then you can

 also run them locally.
 Make sure that you have installed the GitLab runner by following